DeafblindEngineer/braille-commands/brailliant-bi40x.md

 ### Orientation of Brailliant BI 40X

-The Brailliant BI 40X is a 40-cell refreshable braille display, with a perkins-style keyboard, six commands keys (three either side of the display), four thumb keys and a home button.
+The Brailliant BI 40X is a 40-cell refreshable braille display, with a perkins-style keyboard, two space bars, six commands keys (three either side of the display), four thumb keys and a home button.

 #### The Top Face